gaurab-khanal/OSPI/README.md

 ### 1. Get the code

-- Fork and then clone the [mlhclient repository](https://github.com/gaurab-khanal/ospi)
+- Fork and then clone
   ```bash
   $ git clone https://github.com/YOUR-USERNAME/ospi
   ```